YourAlly/A-Simple-Table-Calculator/README.md

 ## How to use

+### Calculating

+Select the size of the table to be used and fill them up

+Be warned that that the previous inputs will be gone after changing the size of the table

+### Adding new functions

-IDK how to explain it, but one can easily add new algorithms to be calculated (of course, a little bit of JS knowledge is required)
+One can easily (I think) add new algorithms to be calculated (of course, a little bit of JS knowledge is required)

-    // Just to try it out
+    // New Function
     function calculate_sum(data) {
         var sums = [];
         for (var i = 0; i < rows; i++) {